martinykrz/VinylBot/README.md

 ## What it does
 * Search and plays songs from Youtube and Spotify
-* Spotify is search through YoutubeMusic
 * Pause, resume and stop music
 * Queue songs
 * Skip to the nth queued song
 * Automatic removal of downloaded songs

 ## TODO
-- [] Fix low download rate because youtube-dl
+- [x] Fix low download rate because youtube-dl
 - [] Make a better READ.md

 ## Thanks for make it possible